-September 30, 2018.
+www.arc.gov West Virginia Expired end dates (performance periods) continue to be a significant issue.
+A large amount of unliquidated obligations was noted for grants with expired end dates and large balances as of September 30, 2019.
 Regulations provide that grant expenditures after the end dates are not eligible for reimbursement.
 This condition increases potential for ineligible payments and some payments significantly after the end date have been identified.

-Although controls are in place with respect to due dates for submission of applications and approvals, revocation of inactive grants, progress reporting extension of end dates and Basic Agency Monitoring Reports (BAMR) limited grantee incentive or agency action to implement controls reduces their value.
+Although controls are in place with respect to due dates for submission of applications and approvals, revocation of inactive grants, extension of end dates and Basic Agency Monitoring Reports (BAMR) hindered grantee incentive and agency action to implement and enforces controls.